nramabad/Dashboard/README.md

 A few User Interface tweaks would rely improve the overall flow, allowing user's to seemlessly flow forward and backward between widgets, menus and results.
 Finally, User Authentication with a proper database would allow repeat users save and persist their customizations and choices.
 They could even save prior work, API usage and results.

+Other neat features would be a digital clock, notepad in the info box and inspirational quotes.

 ### Code Snippets

 #### HaveIBeenPwned {breachedaccount} API Endpoint & Backend Route w/ User-Agent Headers